Explorations in the Sacred Valley

 Located at the foot of the mountains where the Inca civilization once flourished and zigzagging around the waters of Urubamba River, Sacred Valley is a place with endless possibilities for explorations.

 Its unique geography, the Inca remains and the authenticity of the local people inspired us to create paths that will let you discover all its charms.
 With over 20 explorations, that can be completed either on foot, by van or bike, our travelers discover from traditional towns barely touched by the force of globalization to ancient ruins perfectly preserved from the passing of time, and lagoons at the foot of snow covered mountains.

-Our explorations, always led by a competent guide from our School of Guides, are made in groups of up to eight travelers and carried out at three different levels of geographical differentiation: valley, plateau and mountain.
+Our explorations, always led by a competent and bilingual guide from our Guide School, take place in English or Spanish for groups of up to eight travelers, and at three different geographical levels: valley, plateau and mountain.
 In order to really soak up this destination, we think you need to travel around these three areas, appreciate its contrasts and explore the differences within the same geographic level.
 Our explorations are defined as a journey that unveils different attractions and expands the vision we may have of a territory.

-* Due to the site’s restrictions, the Machu Picchu exploration –a main attraction in the area and a National Park with restricted access– combines explora and third party services.
-These have an additional cost of USD 300 for adults and USD 250 for children under 11.
-Please confirm with our reservation team with at least 30 days in advance to your arrival.
-Three-night programs do not allow booking for this exploration.
+* Due to the site’s restrictions, the Machu Picchu exploration –a main attraction in the area and a National Park with restricted access– combines explora and third-party services.
+This exploration has an additional cost which is already included in the online reservation site and must be confirmed with our reservation team.

 Check out our recommendations for proper clothing and to enjoy to the fullest all the explorations.